National Physical Laboratory (United Kingdom): Early computers

-NPL has undertaken computer research since the mid-1940s.
+NPL has undertaken pioneering computer research since the mid-1940s.
 From 1945, Alan Turing led the design of the Automatic Computing Engine (ACE) computer.
 The ACE project was overambitious and floundered, leading to Turing's departure.
 Donald Davies took the project over and concentrated on delivering the less ambitious Pilot ACE computer, which first worked in May 1950.
 Among those who worked on the project was American computer pioneer Harry Huskey.
 A commercial spin-off, DEUCE was manufactured by English Electric Computers and became one of the best-selling machines of the 1950s.

 Packet switching

 Beginning in the mid-1960s, Donald Davies invented and pioneered the implementation of packet switching, now the dominant basis for data communications in computer networks worldwide.
 Davies designed and proposed a national commercial data network in his 1965 Proposal for the Development of a National Communications Service for On-line Data Processing.
 Subsequently, the NPL team, led by Roger Scantlebury, were the first to implement packet switching in the local-area NPL network in early 1969, which operated until 1986.
-They carried out work to analyse and simulate the performance of a wide-area packet-switched network capable of providing data communications facilities to most of the U.K. Their research and practice influenced the ARPANET in the United States, the forerunner of the Internet, and other researchers in the UK and Europe, including Louis Pouzin.
+They carried out work to simulate the performance of a wide-area packet-switched network capable of providing data communications to most of the U.K. Their research and practice influenced the ARPANET in the United States, the forerunner of the Internet, and other researchers in the UK and Europe, including Louis Pouzin, as well as in Japan.

 NPL sponsors a gallery, opened in 2009, about the development of packet switching and "Technology of the Internet" at The National Museum of Computing.

 Internetworking

-NPL internetworking research was led by Davies, Barber and Scantlebury, who were members of the International Network Working Group (INWG).
+NPL internetworking research was led by Davies, Derek Barber and Scantlebury, who were members of the International Network Working Group (INWG).
 They observed that connecting heterogeneous computer networks creates a "basic dilemma" since a common host protocol would require restructuring the existing networks.
 To study this, NPL connected with the European Informatics Network (Barber directed the project and Scantlebury led the UK technical contribution) by translating between two different host protocols; that is, using a gateway.
 Concurrently, the NPL connection to the Post Office Experimental Packet Switched Service used a common host protocol in both networks.
 NPL research confirmed establishing a common host protocol would be more reliable and efficient.
 The EIN protocol helped to launch the proposed INWG standard.
 Bob Kahn and Vint Cerf acknowledged Davies and Scantlebury in their 1974 paper "A Protocol for Packet Network Intercommunication".
-Derek Barber was involved in Internet design discussions in 1980.
+Barber was involved in Internet design discussions in 1980.